 - 9.1.10.11.1 Responsible for the oversight of the trauma system for TSA-E, including the TSA-E Regional Trauma System Plan (Plan).
-This Plan includes strategies to focus diverse resources in a collective strategy to reduce morbidity and mortality due to trauma. - 9.1.10.11.1.1 The Professional Development Subcommittee is tasked with identifying and meeting professional development needs for all levels of providers throughout TSA-E. - 9.1.10.11.1.2 The Public Education / Injury Prevention (PEIP) Subcommittee is tasked promoting injury and illness prevention and public awareness through advocacy and education. - 9.1.10.11.1.3 The System Performance Improvement (SPI) Subcommittee is tasked with shared oversight of emergency healthcare system performance improvement activities with individual service line Committees of NCTTRAC. - 9.1.10.11.2 Provide guidance in the development and review of hospital and pre-hospital assessment tools, regional plans and treatment guidelines, and the Committee SOP - 9.1.10.11.3 Provide interface with other RAC committees, professional associations appropriate to the service line, and the Governor's EMS and Trauma Advisory Council (GETAC). - 9.2 Trauma Service Area -E is divided into geographic areas referred to as Zones.
-NCTTRAC is supportive of member efforts to organize and meet at the local level on specific issues affecting them. - 9.2.1 The current Zones are:
+This Plan includes strategies to focus diverse resources in a collective strategy to reduce morbidity and mortality due to trauma. - 9.1.10.11.1.1 The Professional Development Subcommittee is tasked with identifying and meeting professional development needs for all levels of providers throughout TSA-E. - 9.1.10.11.1.2 The Public Education / Injury Prevention (PEIP) Subcommittee is tasked promoting injury and illness prevention and public awareness through advocacy and education. - 9.1.10.11.1.3 The System Performance Improvement (SPI) Subcommittee is tasked with shared oversight of emergency healthcare system performance improvement activities with individual service line committees of NCTTRAC. - 9.1.10.11.2 Provide guidance in the development and review of hospital and pre-hospital assessment tools, regional plans and treatment guidelines, and the Committee SOP - 9.1.10.11.3 Provide interface with other RAC committees, professional associations appropriate to the service line, and the Governor's EMS and Trauma Advisory Council (GETAC). - 9.2 Trauma Service Area -E is divided into geographic areas referred to as Zones.
+NCTTRAC is supportive of member efforts to organize and meet at the local level on specific issues affecting them.
+The Zones Liaison to the Board of Directors (Zones Liaison) and a Zone Representative for each of the eight (8) geographic zones represent a grassroots discussion of issues affecting the trauma and emergency healthcare systems in that area. - 9.2.1 The current Zones are: